w3f/polkadot-wiki/docs/maintain/maintain-guides-secure-validator.md

 secure.
 The protections include highly strict filesystem, networking, and process sandboxing, on top of the existing wasmtime sandbox.

-This mode is **on by default** if the machine meets the following requirements, and if not, there is an error message with instructions on disabling Secure-Validator Mode.
+This mode is **on by default** if the machine meets the following requirements.
+If not, there is an error message with instructions on disabling Secure-Validator Mode.

 #### Requirements

-1. **Linux on x86-64**.
+1. **Linux on x86-64 family** (usually Intel or AMD).
 2. **seccomp enabled**.
 You can check that this is the case by running the following command:

 ```